coingate/coingate-php/README.md

 You can sign up for a CoinGate account at <https://coingate.com> for production and <https://sandbox.coingate.com> for testing (sandbox).

+Please note, that for Sandbox you must generate separate API credentials on <https://sandbox.coingate.com>.
+API credentials generated on <https://coingate.com> will not work for Sandbox mode.

 ## Composer

 You can install library via [Composer](http://getcomposer.org/).
 Run the following command in your terminal: